amidaware/trmm-docs/docs/3rdparty_screenconnect.md

 ## Connectwise Control Integration

 !!!info
-     To make this work you will need the name of a the Service from one of your agents running a Screen Connect Guest.
+     To make this work you will need the name of the service from one of your agents running a ScreenConnect Guest.

 !!!info
-     You can setup a full automation policy to collect the machine GUID but this example will collect from just one agent for testing purposes.
+     You can setup a full automation policy to collect the machine GUID, but this example will collect from just one agent for testing purposes.

-From the UI go to **Settings > Global Settings > CUSTOM FIELDS > Agents**
+From the UI go to **Settings > Global Settings > CUSTOM FIELDS > Agents**.

-Add Custom Field</br>
+Add Custom Field:</br>
 **Target** = `Client`</br>
 **Name** = `ScreenConnectService`</br>
 **Field Type** = `Text` </br>